-The wheelchair that The wheelchair that had been Lucy Spruill's friend for 30 years helping her achieve a master's degree, a career, a home and a family turned against her.
+The wheelchair that had been Lucy Spruill's friend for 30 years helping her achieve a master's degree, a career, a home and a family turned against her.

 Spruill learned three years ago at age 50 that she gradually had torn the tendons in both shoulders in part because she pushed improperly.